Childhood, school and inequality in the Nordic countries – Research – Department of Sociology and Political Science

 In the Nordic and international part of the project Trondheim is just one among several cases to be compared.
 The research focus is on childrens´ well-being and inclusion in a school- and welfare perspective.
 This is a study including information about schools in socioeconomically privileged and less privileged areas in each town as well as how these schools are integrated with local welfare and health agencies.
 In addition to an actor focus this also includes an interest in the governance of childhood and the status of children and youth in policy and public planning.

 In addition to the Trondheim group the CSI-project includes a collaboration with FAFO (Oslo), Tampere University and Tampere Town, Linköping University - Campus Norrköping and Norrköping municipality, and University of Berkeley.
-The Nordic - US collaboration started in 2019 and have received research grants from the Peder Sather Foundation in 2019 and in 2020.
+The Nordic - US collaboration started in 2019 and have received research grants from the Peder Sather Center for Advanced Study in 2019 and in 2020.

 The CSI project is part of the research group Welfare and Inequality at the Department of Sociology and Political Science, and the research group Inequality, Welfare and Organization with our main partner Department of Teacher Eduacation at NTNU.
 The Trondheim project and Nordic project are also strategic partners in Oppink – Center for Research on Social Inclusion in School and Childhood (Gemini project at NTNU Social Research).

 The research design in the Trondheim project and the Nordic project is based on a mixed method approach that combines questionnaires, interviews, document analyses, analysis of living conditions and socio-demographic data with organizational analyses.
 It also adds analyses based on register data.